tomwpublic/hubitat_broadlink/README.md

 **Manage saved codes and import new codes into this app**

 * You can individually delete any codes stored in the app storage.
-* You can also import Pronto codes and the codeStore contents from a prior Hubitat community integration.
-Other formats may be able to be added by request.
+* You can also import Pronto codes and the codeStore contents from a prior Hubitat community integration by pasting the string data into the input field.
+* LIRC files that are stored in Hubitat local file storage can be imported by name.
+This feature is experimental, so please provide feedback on any files that don't import properly.

 # Disclaimer